andrew-pete/Hockey-D3-Tutorial/README.md

 ## Conclusion
 I hope through this immersive experience that you have gained a tremendous amount of new knowledge and appreciation for good data viz.
 Even a scatter plot takes a lot of work.
 However, I also trust that you see how uniquely versatile D3 is.

 The learning curve is high, but almost nothing is impossible with it.
-I would have no idea how to conquer the "outlier problem" in any language other than JavaScript.
+I would have no idea how to easily conquer the "outlier problem" in any language other than JavaScript (take that with a grain of salt, it's my primary language).

 Overall, a large chunk of this code is reusable.
 That's the key in writing generic, universal code.
 Not all of it is universal (keep in mind column labels in your data file), but the process is *almost always* the same.